the-galah-survey/the-galah-survey.github.io/survey/people.md

 These people are GALAH Survey builders

-{% include list-circles.html items=page.builders %}
+{% include list-circles.html items=page.builder %}

 ### The entire team